 The M/V Guemes arrived safely at Foss Shipyard in Seattle this weekend, and on Monday, Feb.
 25, was successfully hauled out into dry dock - a process that takes a lot longer than you may think.
 At 7 a.m., the shipyard floated the drydock into the ship canal and submerged it below the hull of the Guemes.
 A diver below the vessel made sure that the Guemes was properly positioned.
 Crews drained the water from the drydock, and then a tug navigated the drydock with the Guemes (now up on blocks) into the maintenance slip.
 By 2 p.m., the vessel was ready for maintenance work to begin.

 Guemes Ferry Replacement Survey

 Skagit County has operated a vehicle and passenger ferry service between Anacortes and Guemes Island since the early 1960s.
 The current vessel, the M/V Guemes, is a 21-vehicle, 99-passenger, diesel-powered...

 Guemes Ferry System Improvements Survey

-In our first survey you gave us baseline information about who uses the ferry when and why.
-This new survey asks you more detailed questions that will allow us to better understand the input we have received...
+In our first survey, you gave us baseline information about who uses the ferry, when, and why.
+This new survey asks you more detailed questions that will allow us to better understand the input we...